atomicdata-dev/atomic-data-docs/src/core/concepts.md

 A Graph is a set of Atoms.
 A Graph can describe various subjects, and may or may not be related.
+Graphs can have several characteristics (Schema Complete, Valid, Closed)

 ## Resource